vitorsvieira/dilate/README.md

 )
 ```

-The above construction can be done as the types(value classes), and implicit conversions are generated on compile-time.
+The above construction is possible as the following types(value classes) and implicit conversions are generated at compile-time.

 ```scala
 case class BankAccount(